ABOUT | TOPICS |

 decoding botanical latin

 How do you pronounce the words of a language that doesn’t belong to any one nation or people, exactly?
 Any way you like.
 What’s important is that you learn the words and let them help you to find the plant you really want.
 As a bonus, certain botanical Latin words used to name various plants often also reveal that plant’s characteristics.
-This is particularly true among the species names, or “specific epithets,” the second word in each two-part botanical name, which modifies the first word, the genus name.
+This is particularly true among the species names, or “specific epithets,” the second word in each two-part (or binomial) botanical name, which modifies the first word, the genus name.
 What follows is a sampling, in each case expressed in the -us ending (-a and –um are also used when the gender of the subject being modified is appropriate):

 Yellow may be expressed with flavus (a pale version), luteus or lutea, as in the charming perennial Corydalis lutea, top photo), and citrinus (lemon-colored).

-Red is rubus; rosy-pink is roseus.
+Red is rubrum; rosy-pink is roseus.

 Purple is simple: just say purpureus.
 If it’s very dark, it might be atropurpureus.